Parhamddeveloper/Noctune-Music-App/README.md

 Visual drag states provide feedback while files are being dropped into the application.

 ### 📱 Responsive Design

 The interface adapts across desktop, tablet, and mobile screen sizes.

 The responsive layout includes adaptive navigation and a mobile-friendly Profile interface for managing themes, wallpapers, and imported music.

-### 🌙 Theme Customization

-Noctune includes theme customization options that allow users to personalize the appearance of the application.

-### 🚫 Empty & Search States

-The interface provides clear feedback when:

-- No music has been imported
-- An imported music search has no matching results
-- No custom wallpapers have been added

----

 ## 🧠 How Local Music Works